 Twin Rivers Clinical Team appreciates that many addicts are highly frustrated at not being able to address their own lives in a positive and meaningful way.
-Their brains have become hot-wired to the world of fantasy that regularly convinces them that what they are doing is alright and that they are in control and could ‘stop’ their addiction at any time!
+Their brains have become hot-wired to the world of fantasy and ‘quick fixes’ that regularly convinces them that what they are doing is alright and that they are in complete control and could ‘stop’ their addiction at any time they choose!

-Its understandably challenging allowing yourself to accept that you have got it all so wrong for so many years but that is where the spiritual growth begins and an introduction to level one humility.
+Its understandably challenging allowing yourself to accept that you have got it all so horribly wrong for so many years but that is where spiritual growth begins offering an introductory level in humility.

 Time To Grow-up